 Pro – Tip: The informal way of talking to people is also called “duzen”.
 (The word “du” is showing the informal manner of speaking) The formal way of talking to someone is also called “siezen”. (“Sie” is the formal you in German)

-Enjoying this article?
+Enjoying this article and would like to learn more about basic German grammar for beginners?
 Would you like to learn German in a structured and efficient way while also having fun?
 Sign up for a FREE trial lesson.

 2. Introducing yourself